KarimF430/Killer-Whale/GOOGLE_MAPS_SETUP.md

 # Google Maps API Integration Setup

-This document explains how to set up Google Maps API for location services in the MotorOctane website.
+This document explains how to set up Google Maps API for location services in the gadizone website.

 ## Features